Canada Day 2023: Ways you can celebrate

 What’s going on in some of our other major cities across the country?
 A simple google search will bring up a long list of options, but here are a few resources to get you started:

-This roundup by CTV News Edmonton boasts several activities taking place across the city on July 1, including a pancake breakfast, an Indigenous cultural exhibition, live music, magic shows, a scavenger hunt, fireworks, and more.
+This roundup by To Do Canada boasts several activities taking place across the city on July 1, including a pancake breakfast, an Indigenous cultural exhibition, live music, a riverboat cruise, a carnival, fireworks, and more.

 Whether you’re looking for a Canadian culinary experience, some great live music, or an outdoor adventure, Toronto is a great city to be in on Canada Day.